 The chipper works stolidly through piles of material at a reasonable pace with few jamming issues.
 It produces a reasonably fine and even mulch.

-This chipper is great value for a petrol chipper and is ideal if you regularly have garden waste to shred.
+This wood chipper is great value for a petrol chipper and is ideal if you regularly have garden waste to shred.

 How Does a Wood Chipper Work?

 Wood chippers are really useful tools if you produce a lot of prunings in the garden.
 They will take large branches and leafy trimmings and shred them down into a mulch that can be used around you plants to suppress weeds, add nutrients and retain moisture.

 Wood chippers have very sharp rotating blades that shred wood into fine pieces.
 The wood is fed into the drum and, once shredded, the material is ejected.
 Depending on the shredder, the material can be ejected into a separate trailer or into an internal collection box.

 Wood chippers are very powerful machines with extremely sharp blades so the utmost care should be taken when using them.
 Always ensure that you set up the chipper on a stable surface and keep the area clear of tripping hazards.
 Make sure that the ejected wood will not hit anyone nearby when you begin shredding.

 You should wear safety glasses at all times so that any flying chips don’t damage your eyes.
 It is also essential to wear ear defenders as wood chippers are very noisy.
 Some wood chippers draw the material in and some have a plunger to push the material through.
 You should never put your hands into the hopper.
 If the machine jams, make sure the power is off before you attempt to unclog it and be very careful of the blades.
 It is wise to wear gloves when using a wood chipper and to make sure you aren’t wearing loose clothing that could get pulled into the machine.

 Should I Buy a Wood Chipper or Rent One?